tomgonz/tom-eww-sys-mon/README.md

 ### Memory & Swap
 - Total memory and swap sizes
-- Memory usage graph
+- Memory usage graph (hover to see percent used)
-- Swap usage bar
+- Swap usage bar (hover to see percent used)

 ### Network
 - Network device name + current IP